dwhiffing/fury/content/aar/pf/pf4/pf4_aj/body.md

 Once the F-18s have refuelled they aren’t ordered directly home.
 Instead, they’re sent to the South China Sea, where they attempt to pounce on the MiG-25s from an unexpected direction, but once again all the planes vanish as I arrive.
-It’s infuriating!
+It’s infuriating\!
 Fortunately, this time a second pair shows up, and my pilots manage to shoot both of them down, and another tanker.
 Interestingly, a glimpse of the MiGs shows they’re not fighters.
 They’re the Wild Weasel version instead, and all this time